 This year’s Transatlantic Conference and Brussels Briefing brought together 37 representatives from 23 AmChams across Europe to exchange views on advocacy and ways to cooperate.
-What is more, the annual Transatlantic Economy report on jobs, trade and investment between the U.S. and Europe was released and showed that the two regions are more deeply integrated than any other in the world.
+What is more, the annual Transatlantic Economy 2017 survey on jobs, trade and investment between the U.S. and Europe was released and showed that the two regions are more deeply integrated than any other in the world.

 Despite many challenges and uncertainties, both regions are experiencing growth and confidence in their markets, while unemployment rates decrease.
 The report presents a compelling case for a more integrated trade and investment relationship between the U.S. and the EU, as well as the UK post-Brexit.

 We see the current challenges to globalization as an opportunity for businesses large and small to change the way we talk about trade and its benefits.
 Indeed, the flow of ideas and data in the era of digitalization is filled with opportunity.